Table of contents

 Please do not fall into the trap of feeding your dog on demand.
 It’s natural for their appetite to be slightly erratic initially.
 However, establishing a regular feeding routine will help them settle in faster.

-When you first bring your new family member home, continue to feed them with the food they have been used to.
-Changing their food suddenly can upset their stomach or even lead to a small amount of blood in their stools.
+When you first bring your new family member home, continue to feed them the food they have been used to.
+Suddenly changing their food can upset their stomach or lead to a small amount of blood in their stools.
 If you want to transition to a different food, do it gradually over 5-7 days by slowly introducing the new food while decreasing the old one.

-It’s important not to let your dog off the lead in open spaces to start with and to work on their recall in a Additionally, give your new companion time to get used to your household before introducing them to new people or pets.
+It’s important not to let your dog off the lead in open spaces to start with and to work on their recall.
+Additionally, give your new companion time to get used to your household before introducing them to new people or pets.

-After seven days, I recommend taking your dog to your local vet so they can be registered.
-This also allows you to discuss any concerns you may have and to have a full health check.
-When you go along to the very, make sure you take any paperwork along, including their vaccination certificate, as it’s important for their records.
+After seven days, I recommend taking your dog to your local vet so it can be registered.
+This also allows you to discuss concerns and have a full health check.
+When you go to the vet, take any paperwork along, including their vaccination certificate, as it’s important for their records.

 Last but not least, when leaving your rescue dog alone in the house, it’s safer not to have them wearing a collar.
 Collars can get caught on handles or other objects, potentially leading to injuries or even worse.
 So, make sure to remove their collar before leaving them alone.

-It is important to make sure you’re prepared!
-Creating a safe and comfortable environment for your new rescue dog is important.
+It is important to be prepared and to create a safe and comfortable environment for your new rescue dog.

 Securing Your Home